Chart Color Schemes

 Cardiff has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 11 projects likely affecting the region.
-Notable initiatives include Vida at 2 Turrug Street Whitebridge, Glendale City Centre Expansion, Cardiff Strategic Planning Framework, and Garden Suburb.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 11 projects likely impacting the area.
+Notable ones are Vida at 2 Turrug Street Whitebridge, Glendale City Centre Expansion, Cardiff Strategic Planning Framework, and Garden Suburb.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.